codeclubsocial/codeclub_meeting_notes/meeting_notes_07_[8-24-17].md

 The group discussed the ongoing development to the website and the finer details of the features we are working to implement.
 While building an internal chat and IM system would be nice, it is not seen as a high priority and will be postponed for the time being.
+JUSTIN HOFFMAN of [Code Berkeley](http://codeberkeley.com/) stopped by the table to say hi and to invite us to connect with them.
+Classes started this week and cover node and express.
+They're also putting together workshops and stuff.

 ##### Homework for Next Week
 - Implement user authentication.